withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ### calculateTransferFee

-*Calculates a fee to transfer to the fee collector upon processing*
+*Calculates a fee to transfer to the fee collector*

 ```solidity